 Try These Delicious Apple Recipes After Your Apple Picking Trip!

-After a day of apple picking with the family there’s a good chance that you will have more apples than you know what to do with!
-There’s only so many apples that you can eat in a day, so why not use your apples to try these delicious recipes?
+After a day of apple picking with the family, chances are good that you’ll have more than enough apples.
+Even though they’re delicious just as they are, why not use your apples to try these delicious recipes?
 All of these apple recipes were provided by Carolyn’s Farm Kitchen Cooking Classes (http://www.carolynsfarmkitchen.com/).

 CHOPPED APPLE SALAD